Skip to Main Content

 A. Reach out to your financial aid counselor to discuss your situation.
-Your counselor will let you know if you are eligible for Professional Judgment and what your next steps are.
+Your counselor will let you know what information and supporting documents are needed for Professional Judgment, and what your next steps are.

 Q. What documents do I need to submit for Professional Judgment?

 A. Your financial aid counselor will let you know what supporting documents are needed for your specific situation.